 Over time, Gilead may elect to replace the initial drug targets with other drug targets.
 For drug targets that are subject to the collaboration, we are obligated to use commercially reasonable efforts to undertake a research program in accordance with a research plan agreed to by the parties and established on a target-by-target basis.
-We have primary responsibility under the agreement for performing preclinical research activities (including target validation, drug discovery, identification or synthesis) pursuant to a research plan.
+We have primary responsibility under the Gilead Agreement for performing preclinical research activities (including target validation, drug discovery, identification or synthesis) pursuant to a research plan.
 Each party will bear its own costs in the conduct of research activities.
 Gilead will be responsible for any development, commercialization and manufacturing activities, unless we exercise our co-development and co-promotion option.
 For those programs that we exercise our option to co-develop and co-promote, we and Gilead will split U.S. development costs as well as U.S. profits and losses evenly, and we will be eligible to receive royalties on ex-U.S. net sales and reduced milestone payments.

 Upon signing the Gilead Agreement, Gilead paid us an upfront payment of \$45.0 million, plus \$3.0 million in additional fees.
-From the signing of the Gilead Agreement to November 30, 2021, we received payments of \$18.5 million for research milestones and additional payments, including \$5.0 million, which was received in the fourth quarter of 2021.
-Additionally, in November 2021, we recognized a research milestone and received a payment of \$6.0 million in the first quarter of 2022.
-As of November 30, 2021, we are eligible to receive up to approximately \$2.3 billion in total additional payments, including up to \$677.5 million upon the achievement of specified development milestones, up to \$1.5 billion upon the achievement of specified sales milestones, subject to reduction for any product for which we exercise our option to co-develop and co-promote, and up to \$139.8 million in certain additional fees related to target licensing, reservation and selection and research term extensions.
+In addition, from the signing of the Gilead Agreement to November 30, 2022, we have received payments of \$34.5 million for research milestones and additional payments.
+As of November 30, 2022, we are eligible to receive up to approximately \$2.3 billion in total additional payments, including up to \$667.5 million upon the achievement of specified development milestones, up to \$1.5 billion upon the achievement of specified sales milestones, subject to reduction for any product for which we exercise our option to co-develop and co-promote, and up to \$136.8 million in certain additional fees related to target licensing, reservation and selection and research term extensions.
 In addition, we are eligible to receive tiered royalties from mid-single digit to low tens percentages on annual net sales from any commercial products directed to the optioned collaboration targets, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which we share profits and losses evenly.

-Subject to earlier expiration in certain circumstances, the Gilead Agreement expires on a licensed product-by-licensed product and country-by-country basis upon on the later of (i) the expiration of the last-to-expire patent with a valid claim covering the applicable licensed product in the applicable country, (ii) the expiration of any regulatory exclusivity for the applicable licensed product in the applicable country or (iii) ten years after the first commercial sale of the applicable licensed product in the applicable country covered by the Gilead Agreement, provided that the term for any profit-shared licensed product in the United States will expire upon the expiration or termination of the applicable profit-share term as set forth in an applicable profit-share agreement to be negotiated upon our exercise of our option to co-develop and co-promote such licensed product.
+Subject to earlier expiration in certain circumstances, the Gilead Agreement expires on a licensed product-bylicensed product and country-by-country basis upon on the later of (i) the expiration of the last-to-expire patent with a valid claim covering the applicable licensed product in the applicable country, (ii) the expiration of any regulatory exclusivity for the applicable licensed product in the applicable country or (iii) ten years after the first commercial sale of the applicable licensed product in the applicable country or (iii) ten years after the first commercial sale of the applicable licensed product in the upplicable country covered by the Gilead Agreement, provided that the term for any profit-shared licensed product in the United States will expire upon the expiration or termination of the applicable profit-share term as set forth in an applicable profit-share agreement to be negotiated upon our exercise of our option to co-develop and copromote such licensed product.
 If Gilead does not exercise an option to license a drug candidate, then the Gilead Agreement will terminate at the end of the last-to-expire option period.